openshift-cs/rosaworkshop/rosa-workshop/ostoy/2-concepts.md

 Build objects share common characteristics: inputs for a build, the need to complete a build process, logging the build process, publishing resources from successful builds, and publishing the final status of the build.
 Builds take advantage of resource restrictions, specifying limitations on resources such as CPU usage, memory usage, and build or pod execution time.

-See here for more details: [https://docs.openshift.com/dedicated/4/builds/understanding-image-builds.html](https://docs.openshift.com/dedicated/4/builds/understanding-image-builds.html)
+See [Understanding image builds](https://docs.openshift.com/container-platform/4.8/cicd/builds/understanding-image-builds.html) for more details.